How to Configure Cisco Router in GNS3 Basically

 Step 6: Closing CLI Notifications on the Cisco Router

 Notifications will occur at the CLI prompt for actions you perform when configuring your Cisco Router.
-Sometimes you may need to turn off CLI notifications, as this may cause confusion.
+Sometimes, you may need to turn off CLI notifications, as this may confuse you.

-These notifications from the Cisco router cause confusion when making adjustments.
-These notifications have no effect on the commands.
+These notifications from the Cisco router confuse when making adjustments.
+These notifications do not affect the commands.
 It only causes complexity.

 You can use the logging synchronous command in global configuration mode to turn off these notifications on the Cisco Router.